Juno Awards: 2000s

-CARAS transferred the broadcast rights to the Juno Awards from CBC to CTV for the 2002 ceremonies.
+CARAS transferred the broadcast rights to the Juno Awards from the CBC to CTV for the 2002 ceremonies.
 2006 marked the first time the Junos were broadcast internationally through MTV2 in the United States and several affiliated MTV channels in other nations.
 The telecast of the 2006 Juno Awards was available to approximately 250 million people.

 The Allan Waters Humanitarian Award honouring media icon Allan Waters was inaugurated in 2006.
 The first artist to be given this honour was Bruce Cockburn.

 At the 2007 ceremony, host Nelly Furtado made Juno history by being the first nominee with multiple nominations to win every award for which she was nominated.
 These included the two most prestigious honours, Album of the Year and Artist of the Year.

 On 18 April 2017, CARAS president Allan Reid announced that the ceremonies would return to CBC for the first time since 2002, for at least the next six years.
 He said he wanted to collaborate with the CBC to bolster a year-round presence for the Juno Awards as a platform for promoting Canadian music.

-The 2020 event was canceled because of the COVID-19 pandemic in Canada, but later replaced by an online ceremony on June 29.
+The 2020 event was cancelled because of the COVID-19 pandemic in Canada, but later replaced by an online ceremony on June 29.

+All honours earned by Buffy Sainte-Marie were rescinded by CARAS on March 7, 2025, after she confirmed she never attained Canadian citizenship.